maltefranke/solubility_prediction/README.md

 General:
 - [ ] Familiarize with literature
-- [ ] Write a short summary for Prof. Jaggi to ask for project approval

 - [ ] Create Kaggle accounts
 - [ ] Build a Kaggle group